esteinig/sketchy/README.md

 ## Release v0.6.0

-Version used in preprint available from `master` branch:
+Version used in preprint available from `master` branch or release `0.5.9` (implements all functions of `0.6.0` necessary for preprint):

 ```
 git clone https://github.com/esteinig/sketchy